What Flash should you buy?

 Honestly, this is probably one of the most key characteristics of a good flash and light control in general.
 Your flashgun should have a swivel head which should allow you to point it all around.
 Discount straight away anything that is fixed, or only points up and down.
 Quite how much the head will tilt will depend on a model – I find it helpful to check youtube or manufacturers videos for specific models but the more it swivels, the better.

-5. You want to take it off your camera.
+5. You want to take it off the camera

 Other things you need to pay attention to: